code0monkey1/-Javascript-oop/README.md

         The apply() method does the same this as the call method, albeit with differences in how arguments are passed into it.

+        >**So, when to use apply over call ?**

+        call() may be limited if you don't know ahead of time the number of arguments that the function needs.
+In this case, apply() would be a better option, since it simply takes an array of arguments, then unpacks them to pass along to the function.

      3. Bind ( )